 Enameling metal surfaces uses a variety of techniques.
 A few of the most common techniques used in jewelry are:

-- Champlevé, where troughs or cells carved into the surface of a metal object and filled with vitreous enamel.
+- Champlevé, where troughs or cells are carved into the surface of a metal object and filled with vitreous enamel.

 - Cloissoné, which uses thin wires to form raised barriers which contain different areas of enamel above the metal base.